 Forming your wire necklace chain

 - Connect your loops.
-Once you’ve hammered each link, you can now connect each figure of eight link.
-You may have to tease open each end of the wire a little to connect each loop.
-Once connected in place, you can then firmly close each loop.
-This may require your pliers to ensure each link is locked in place.
+Once you’ve hammered each link, you can now connect each figure of eight link together.
+You may have to tease open each end of the wire a little to connect each loop – like you would with a jump ring.
+Once connected in place, you can then firmly close each loop to make a necklace.
+This may require the use of your pliers to ensure each link is locked in place.

 Now that you know how to make a necklace chain with wire, you can use these techniques to experiment with new wire necklace patterns and clasps.
-Stock up on all the necklace making supplies you need including artistic wire for necklace making and reliable pliers and flush cutters at Cooksongold.
+Stock up on all the supplies you need to make a necklace including artistic wire and reliable pliers and flush cutters at Cooksongold.